 With a serious condition like Cushing's Disease, in which the body needs the highest value nutrition possible so it has the energy necessary to rebalance itself, we highly recommend a raw food diet.
 Raw food is how carnivores, like canines and felines, have evolved to eat and they do best on a high protein, low carbohydrate diet.
 This is, unfortunately, the opposite of how most pets are fed since the majority of commercial diets are low protein with 50% or more carbohydrates.

 In addition, kibble diets are harder for an animal to digest and this is the last thing your pet needs at this point.
-Since muscle is being broken down as part of the Cushing's Disease process without the right nutrition that is easily digested, absorbed and metabolized your animal will have a more difficult time getting better.
+Without the right nutrition that is easily digested, absorbed and metabolized your animal will have a more difficult time getting better.
 If a raw food diet is not your cup of tea, the next best thing would be a cooked, whole food diet.
 There are now many quality premixes to choose from to which you can add your own raw or cooked meat.
+If you decide to make a homemade diet please research the proper way to do this and make sure to add a calcium source like our Seaweed Calcium.
+For a quick and easy way to add high-quality protein to your pet's diet take a look at our Whey Protein Isolate.
 For more information read our articles How to Feed Your Dog or How to Feed Your Cat that can be found in our Education section.

 Omega 3 fatty acids are renowned for their anti-inflammatory benefits.
 They are particularly important to brain health because lipids, such as omega 3's, comprise a significant portion of this organ.
 One recent study found that aging humans who consumed more omega-3s had increased gray matter brain tissue volume and development.
 Omega 3's not only support brain cell structure, but they increase the production of vital neurotransmitters which could benefit those animals suffering with Cushing's Disease.